 Does the selection span more than one paragraph?

 If the selection spans a paragraph break, the note will contain that break also.
-This is unsightly, but it's more of an annoyance than an error, so we will ignore it.
+This is unsightly, but it's more of an annoyance than a logical error, so we will ignore—

 If more than one paragraph is found by checking the Count property of the Paragraphs collection, we just set the range End position to the first paragraph's End position.
-This effectively trims the range to be just contained within the first paragraph.
+The extra minus 1 also removes the paragraph mark character from the end of the range.
+This trims the range to be just contained within the first selected paragraph and forces a single paragraph note.

 Is this worth it?

-This check is excluded from the final macro.
+This check is excluded from the final macro below.

 Final contextual novel note macro